pugle/pugle.github.io/_posts/2015-02-04-march-meeting.md

 ### <span class="glyphicon glyphicon-calendar"></span> When: Monday, March 2nd 2015 at 7:00PM

 Next monday, the second of march, we'll host our second Limburg PHP meetup.
-We are thrilled to announce that Camilo  is giving a presentation about 'Coding Standards and Code Quality'.
+We are thrilled to announce that <a href="https://twitter.com/unreal4u"><cite>Camilo Sperberg</cite></a> is giving a presentation about 'Coding Standards and Code Quality'.

 Due to the large number of attendees we had to change location.
 X-Com has generously offered to host this event at their place: